drag

 My relationship with beauty, and more specifically makeup, has always been a tumultuous one.
 You could compare it to the likes of Tommy Lee and Pamela Anderson – while overtly toxic, it has always been based on a foundation of love.

-For context, between the ages of eleven and eighteen, it was unlikely to see me leaving the house without whatever a full face of makeup was for me at the time.
+For context, between the ages of 11 and 18, it was unlikely to see me leaving the house without whatever a full face of makeup was for me at the time.
 In the 2010s, it was definitely a sign of the times.
 Waking up at 6am to make sure my Anastasia Beverly Hills Dip Brow, full-coverage foundation and glittery highlighter were all in place was a non-negotiable.

 We like nosy people.
 Don’t be shy, head to our Beauty section for more.